durbanlegend/thag_rs/README.md

 ```bash
 thag -e "$(cat demo/fizz_buzz_gpt.rs)"
 ```
-This shows that the `--expr` flag will not only evaluate an expression, it will also accept a valid Rust program or set of statements.
+The `--expr` flag will not only evaluate an expression, it will also accept a valid Rust program or set of statements.
+The different ways `thag` accepts code are as far as posssible "orthagonal" to the common way it processes them.

 #### Run a script in quiet mode but show timings
 ```bash